MichaelJbyte/Microsoft-365-Admin-Center/README.md

 * I found Entra provided more user information and easier tools for editing user properties.

-I surveyed many of the addtional tools such as **authentication policies, risk conditions, traffic logs, security policies, and network settings.** However there was one tab, the group tab, which I expanded on.
+I surveyed many of the additional tools such as **authentication policies, risk conditions, traffic logs, security policies, and network settings.** However there was one tab, the group tab, which I expanded on.

-I informed myself of groups and their related settings because they are a significant piece to organizing an office environment.
-Analyzing the variety of options, I become familiar with:
+I focused on understanding groups and their related settings because they are a significant piece to organizing an office environment.
+Analyzing the variety of options, I became familiar with:
-* Blacklists
+* Group membership management
-* Group retention policies
+* Access control through group assignments
-* Group audit logs
+* Audit and activity logs

 Additionally, I configure a new group, the "Billing Admin Group," to understand the creation restrictions and how adding users goes about.